Camp Atterbury-Muscatatuck

 Established in 1942, Camp Atterbury's nicknames include "CAIN" and "The Rock."
 Its motto is Preparamus, meaning "We Are Ready."
-The Post Commander is COL Michael Grundman, and the Garrison Command Sergeant Major is CSM David Routson.

 History

-Site Selection and Construction
+Site selection and construction

 In January 1941 the U.S. War Department issued orders to consider potential sites for a new U.S. Army training center in Indiana.
 After the Hurd Engineering Company surveyed an estimated 50000 acre, an area was selected for the camp in south-central Indiana, approximately 30 mi south of Indianapolis, 12 mi north of Columbus, and 4 mi west of Edinburgh.
-The site, which includes portions of Johnson, Bartholomew, and Brown Counties, was selected because of its terrain (some of it is level; other parts are hilly), its location near larger urban areas (such as Indianapolis, the state capital, and Columbus, the Bartholomew County seat of government), and its proximity to transportation (adjacent to a Pennsylvania Railroad line and U.S. Highway 31).
-On 28 April 1941, the U.S. War Department announced its intention to establish a military training camp that would be capable of housing 30,000 Soldiers.
+The site, which includes portions of Johnson, Bartholomew, and Brown counties, was selected because of its terrain (some of it is level; other parts are hilly), its location near larger urban areas (such as Indianapolis, the state capital, and Columbus, the Bartholomew County seat of government), and its proximity to transportation (adjacent to a Pennsylvania Railroad line and U.S. Highway 31).
+On 28 April 1941, the U.S. War Department announced its intention to establish a military training camp that would be capable of housing 30,000 soldiers.

 On 6 January 1942, one month after the attack on Pearl Harbor and the United States' entry into World War II, the U.S. War Department announced its decision to proceed with its plan to build Camp Atterbury.
 Initial land acquisition for the camp encompassed 40351.5348 acre in 643 tracts.
 The land acquisition cost an estimated $3.8 million ($ in 2022 chained dollars).
-In addition to the land, the site encompassed numerous farmsteads, the towns of Mt.
-Pisgah and Kansas (population thirteen), fifteen cemeteries, and five schools.
+In addition to the land, the site encompassed numerous farmsteads, the towns of Pisgah and Kansas, fifteen cemeteries, and five schools.
 Four of the area's fifteen cemeteries remained intact; the grave sites in the other cemeteries were exhumed and relocated.

 Initial work at the site began in February 1942.
-The U.S. Army contracted John Richard Walsh as a real estate project manager to oversee the initial development at the camp that would accommodate and train a full-sized, triangular division of 40,000 Soldiers.
+The U.S. Army contracted John Richard Walsh as a real estate project manager to oversee the initial development at the camp that would accommodate and train a full-sized, triangular division of 40,000 soldiers.
 Various civilian contractors built the camp over a period of six months from February to August 1942.
 At the peak of construction in June 1942, there were 14,491 workers on the payroll.
 An estimated 700 vehicles and daily bus service provided transportation from nearby towns and an on-site concession tent served meals to 600 workers at a time.

-On 6 February 1942, the War Department announced that the camp would be named in honor of Brigadier General William Wallace Atterbury, a New Albany, Indiana native who received a Distinguished Service Medal for his contributions during World War I. Other names that had been considered were Camp Johnson (for Johnson County, Indiana), Camp Bartholomew (for Bartholomew County, Indiana), and Camp MacArthur (for General Douglas MacArthur).
-In addition, Camp Atterbury was nicknamed Mudbury during its construction because of its muddy grounds, the result of heavy spring rains during 1942.
+On 6 February 1942, the War Department announced that the camp would be named in honor of Brigadier General William Wallace Atterbury, a New Albany, Indiana, native who received a Distinguished Service Medal for his contributions during World War I. In addition, Camp Atterbury was nicknamed Mudbury during its construction because of its muddy grounds, the result of heavy spring rains during 1942.